 - developing staff’s awareness of the risks and vulnerabilities children face to enable them to recognise and respond to concerns

-- when issues arise, Head Teachers/Principals should speak out, addressing them internally where possible and engaging in a multi-agency response when required in accordance with interagency procedures.
+- when issues arise, head teachers should speak out, addressing them internally where possible and engaging in a multi-agency response when required in accordance with interagency procedures

 All staff and regular visitors will: